 What to do: Sprawl out on your towel with one of the best beach reads and indulge in a few hours of sun-splashed R&R.

-Where to stay: Far removed from the hustle and bustle of city life, The Aiyana Resort & Spa, the top-rated lodging on Pemba Island, is defined by exemplary service and candlelit dinners on the sand.
+Where to stay: Far removed from the hustle and bustle of city life, the Aiyana Resort and Spa, the top-rated lodging on Pemba Island, is defined by exemplary service and candlelit dinners on the sand.
 It’s also right by Panga ya Watoro Beach.

 Playa Tamarindo, Costa Rica

 Tamarindo exemplifies the spirit of Pura Vida with its laid-back vibe and gorgeous beach, Playa Tamarindo.
 The water temperature?
 Glad you asked.
-It rests right around 82°F year-round.
+It rests right around 82 degrees year-round.